Our

 have made our new event less attractive, though the team has worked

-tirelessly for months to create and advertise an exciting route,
+tirelessly for months to create and advertise an

 tests and regularities to entice competitors.